Ces Dacre

-Rugby career
+Rugby and rugby league career

 Dacre played rugby union in the war years for the Railway club (a wartime combination of the Marist and City clubs).
-In 1917 he was involved in a breakaway movement from the club that switched to rugby league, playing matches against Ponsonby United and the City Rovers.
-Railway XIII merged with Grafton Athletic for the 1918 Auckland Rugby League season, though it is not known whether Dacre was still with the club.
+In 1917 he was involved in a breakaway movement from the club that switched to rugby league, playing matches against Ponsonby United where he scored a try in their 12-3 win, and the City Rovers.
+Railway XIII merged with Grafton Athletic for the 1918 Auckland Rugby League season, though Dacre did not play for them.

 Cricket career

 Dacre was a hard-hitting, somewhat impetuous, right-handed middle order batsman and an occasional slow left-arm bowler, who also kept wicket a few times in a first-class career that spanned more than 20 years.
 An outstanding schoolboy cricketer, he made his debut for Auckland when only 15 and appeared regularly for the team until the 1927–28 season, and then again in two matches in 1932–33.

-He toured Australia twice and England once with New Zealand cricket teams in the period before New Zealand played Tests.
+He toured Australia twice and England once with New Zealand national cricket teams in the period before New Zealand played Tests.
 In 1927, in a strong batting side, he was a success with 1,070 runs at an average of 31.47 in the first-class matches.
 In the first innings of the match against Marylebone Cricket Club he scored 107 in an hour and a half.
 Though he returned to New Zealand the following winter, in 1928 he was back in England where he spent two years playing occasional cricket before becoming qualified to play County Championship matches for Gloucestershire.

 Winning a regular place for Gloucestershire as soon as he was qualified in 1930, he made more than 1,000 runs in each of the next six seasons, though his average declined steadily over the period.
 His best season was 1930, when he hit his highest score, 223, with five sixes and 25 fours, in 255 minutes against Worcestershire.
 He scored two centuries in the match against Worcestershire in 1933.
 By 1935, he was averaging no more than 21 runs an innings and when his form declined further in 1936 his contract was terminated by mutual agreement and he returned to New Zealand.